 State Committees Original & 1 Copy Secretary of State Political Reform Division P.O.
 Box 1467 1500 11th Street, Room 495 Sacramento, CA 95814 Fax (916) 653-5045 Note: A copy is required, when applicable, with CalPERS or CalSTRS offices.
 County Committees Original & 1 Copy County Election Office Note: Includes most LAFCO proposals and LAFCO may require a copy.
-City Committees Original & 1 Copy City Clerk

-Major Donor and Independent Expenditure Committee CALIFORNIA FORM Date Stamp 46 Campaign Statement tatement covers period Date of election if applicable: 1 2 Page of (Month, Day, Year) 1/X/XX For Official Use Only from 12/X/XX E INSTRUCTIONS ON REVERSE through Name and Address of Filer 3.
-Summary IE OF FILEF (Amounts may be rounded to whole dollars.)
-New Ventures, Inc. 1.
-Expenditures and contributions (including loans) of \$100 or more 30,000 made this period.
-(Part 5.)....
-RESIDENTIAL OR MAILING ADDRESS (NO. AND STREET) 345 Stone Way Unitemized expenditures and 2. contributions (including loans) under CITY ZIP CODE 0 \$100 made this period.....
-Sacramento CA 95826 RESPONSIBLE OFFICER 3.
-Total expenditures and contributions AREA CODE/DAYTIME PHONE 30,000 (If filer is other than an individual) made this period.
-(Add Lines 1 + 2.).....SUBTOTAL \$.
-Jeffrey Stone 916-333-3333 Total expenditures and contributions 4. made from prior statement.
-(Enter Nature and Interests of Filer (Complete each applicable section.) amount from Line 5 of last statement A FILER WHO IS AN INDIVIDUAL MUST LIST THE NAME, ADDRESS, AND BUSINESS INTERESTS OF EMPLOYER OR, IF SELF-EMPLOYED, THE NAME, ADDRESS, AND NATURE OF THE BUSINESS filed.
-If this is the first statement for 0 the calendar year, enter zero.)
-NAME OF EMPLOYER/BUSINESS BUSINESS INTEREST 5.
-Total expenditures and contributions (including loans) made since ADDRESS OF EMPLOYER/BUSINESS January 1 of the current calendar year.
-30,000 (Add Lines 3 + 4.).....TOTAL \$ A FILER THAT IS A BUSINESS ENTITY MUST DESCRIBE THE BUSINESS ACTIVITY IN WHICH IT IS ENGAGED Δ 4.
-Verification I have used all reasonable diligence in preparing this statement.
-I have Developer reviewed the statement and to the best of my knowledge the information contained herein is true and complete.
-I certify under penalty of perjury under A FILER THAT IS AN ASSOCIATION MUST PROVIDE A SPECIFIC DESCRIPTION OF ITS INTERESTS the laws of the State of California that the foregoing is true and correct.
-[Signature Required] 12/15/XX A FILER THAT IS NOT AN INDIVIDUAL, BUSINESS ENTITY, OR ASSOCIATION MUST DESCRIBE THE COMMON ECONOMIC INTEREST OF THE GROUP OR ENTITY Executed on Ву.
-SIGNATURE OF INDIVIDUAL DONOR OR RESPONSIBLE OFFICER, IF OTHER THAN AN INDIVIDUAL DATE Amendment (Explain): .
+City Committees Original & 1 Copy City Clerk dependent Expenditure C ampaign Statement ommittee CALIFORNIA 46 FORM E INSTRUCTIONS ON REVERSE Statement covers period Date of election if applicable: (Month, Day, Year) Page 1 of 2 For Official Use Only Name and Address of Filer 3.
+Summary NAME OF FILER (Amounts may be rounded to wh ole dollars.)
+New Ventures, Inc. Expenditures and cont (including loans) of \$10 00 or more RESIDENTIAL OR MAILING ADDRESS (NO. AND STREET) 15.)
+345 Stone Way Unitemized expenditur CITY STATE ZIP CODE contributions (including \$100 made this period g loans) under \$ Sacramento CA 95826 RESPONSIBLE OFFICER (If filer is other than an individual) AREA CODE/DAYTIME PHONE Total expenditures and made this period.
+(Add I Lines 1 + 2.)SUBTOTAL \$30,0 Jeffrey Stone 916-333-3333 Total expenditures and Nature and Interests of File A FILER WHO IS AN INDIVIDUAL MUST LIST OF EMPLOYER OR, IF SELF-EMPLOYED, TH NAME OF EMPLOYER/BUSINESS IT (Complete each applicable section.)
+THE NAME, ADDRESS, AND BUSINESS INTERESTS HE NAME, ADDRESS, AND NATURE OF THE BUSINESS BUSINESS INTERESTS last statement statement for er zero.) \$ ADDRESS OF EMPLOYER/BUSINESS 5.
+Total expenditures and (including loans) made January 1 of the currer (Add Lines 3 + 4.) esince A FILER THAT IS A BUSINESS ENTITY MUST ENGAGED DESCRIBE THE BUSINESS ACTIVITY IN WHICH IT IS 4.
+Verification Developer reviewed the statement ar e diligence in preparing this statement.
+I have not to the best of my knowledge the information ROVIDE A SPECIFIC DESCRIPTION OF ITS INTERESTS the laws of the State of Ca nd complete.
+I certify under penalty of perjury un allifornia that the foregoing is true and correct.
+[Signature Required] NESS ENTITY, OR ASSOCIATION MUST DESCRIBE THE ROUP OR ENTITY Executed on BySIGNATURE OF INDIVIDUAL DONOR OR